wp-plugins/social-locker/readme.txt

 <li>FIXED: A bug of impossibility to unlock content in IE 11.</li>
 <li>FIXED: A bug of the locker preview in the admin panel.</li>
 </ul>

-<strong>Important:</strong> if you use CDN, please purge your CDN after installing the update.

 <strong>v.3.0.2 - 24 Dec 2013</strong><br />
 <ul>